beorn-/highlander/README.md

 # highlander proxy
-Reverse proxy handling HA for prometheus server groups `remote_write` feature.
+Highly available reverse proxy handling HA for prometheus server groups `remote_write` feature.

 "There Can Be Only One".